workflowhub-eu/about/index.md

 * [How to make a workflow RO-Crate](/How-to-make-a-workflow-RO-crate)
 * [The Global Alliance for Genomics and Health (GA4GH) Tool Registry Service (TRS) API](/TRS)

-For developer questions such as on REST APIs, RO-Crate, or setting up your own instance of Workflow Hub, feel free to join our [community](community.md)!
+For developer questions such as on REST APIs, RO-Crate, or setting up your own instance of WorkflowHub, feel free to join our [community](community.md)!

 ## Project resources